marmelab/react-admin/docs/Actions.md

  - The page to redirect the user to ('list', 'create', 'edit', 'show', a function or a custom path)
  - The current `basePath`
  - The `id` of the record to redirect to (if any)
- - A record like object to be passed to the first argument, when the first argument is a function
+ - A record-like object to be passed to the first argument, when the first argument is a function
  - A `state` to be set to the location

 Here are more examples of `useRedirect` calls: